 It might be argued that any system that produces random results will tell us something, but what of the values embedded such a system?
 The Tarot and the I Ching are traditions that emerged out of respect for forces that encompass the individual, in hope of gaining ease, prosperity and happiness by aligning with the trajectory of these energies.
-To that motive, I will add that any game that illuminates possibilities and potentials, broadens the vocabulary of choice, informs awareness, enriches perspective and that might allow us to align ourselves with the tide, may be worth entertaining.
+To that motive, I will add that any game that illuminates possibilities and potentials, broadens the vocabulary of choice, informs awareness, enriches perspective and that might aid us in aligning ourselves with larger tides, may be worth entertaining.

 *Selah Saterstrom offers Southern Rootwork style divination sessions here.